Dürer graph

 In the mathematical field of graph theory, the Dürer graph is an undirected graph with 12 vertices and 18 edges.
 It is named after Albrecht Dürer, whose 1514 engraving Melencolia I includes a depiction of Dürer's solid, a convex polyhedron having the Dürer graph as its skeleton.
 Dürer's solid is one of only four well-covered simple convex polyhedra.

 Dürer's solid

-Dürer's solid is combinatorially equivalent to a cube with two opposite vertices truncated, although Dürer's depiction of it is not in this form but rather as a truncated rhombohedron or triangular truncated trapezohedron.
+Dürer's solid is combinatorially equivalent to a cube with two opposite vertices truncated, although Dürer's depiction of it is not in this form but rather as a truncated rhombohedron or truncated triangular trapezohedron.
 The exact geometry of the solid depicted by Dürer is a subject of some academic debate, with different hypothetical values for its acute angles ranging from 72° to 82°.

 Graph-theoretic properties

 The Dürer graph is the graph formed by the vertices and edges of the Dürer solid.
 It is a cubic graph of girth 3 and diameter 4.
 As well as its construction as the skeleton of Dürer's solid, it can be obtained by applying a Y-Δ transform to the opposite vertices of a cube graph, or as the generalized Petersen graph G(6,2).
 As with any graph of a convex polyhedron, the Dürer graph is a 3-vertex-connected simple planar graph.